What Is a 7-Segment Display and How Does It Work?

 Tips for Getting Started

-• Refer to the Nexys A7 Reference Manual (PDF) for pin mappings and electrical characteristics.
+• Use Digilent’s reference manuals for pin mappings and electrical characteristics.

-• Try modifying the state machine to display different patterns, messages, or animations.
+• Experiment with modifying the design to display different patterns or messages.

 Whether you’re an educator, student, or engineer, Digilent’s FPGA boards offer a hands-on way to explore how 7-segment displays work.
-From simple digit rendering to dynamic animations, these displays are a gateway to understanding digital logic and embedded design.
+From simple digit rendering to dynamic animations (did somebody say snake?), these displays are a gateway to understanding digital logic and embedded design.

 Author